aryanbhutani26/seller-client-frontend/README.md

 2. cd seller-client-frontend   ( Go into the repository)
 3. npm install ( Before running this command , make sure to install node from the internet .
 Check node and npm versions using node -v and npm -v)
-4. You might also need these packages currently to run this app ( Might be updated later based on additional features): npm install lucide-react npm install gsap npm install react-countup
+4. You might also need these packages currently to run this app ( Might be updated later based on additional features): npm install lucide-react gsap react-countup
 6. npm run dev
 7. Open up the link it throws , it is of the format http://localhost:3000